myscale/MyScaleDB/README.md

 ## What is MyScaleDB?

-[**MyScaleDB**](https://www.myscale.com/?utm_source=github&utm_medium=myscaledb_readme) is an open-source cloud-native SQL vector database optimized for AI applications and solutions, built on the open-source **ClickHouse** database, allowing us to effectively manage massive volumes of data for the development of robust and scalable AI applications.
+MyScaleDB is an open-source cloud-native SQL vector database optimized for AI applications and solutions, built on the open-source **ClickHouse** database, allowing us to effectively manage massive volumes of data for the development of robust and scalable AI applications.
 Some of the most significant benefits of using MyScaleDB include:

-* **Built for production AI applications:** Manages and supports search and analytical processing of structured text, and vectorized data on a single platform.
-Combining different data modalities, such as in filtered search, is also crucial for [improving RAG accuracy](https://myscale.com/blog/filtered-vector-search-in-myscale/#filtered-vector-search-is-essential-for-improving-the-accuracy-of-rag-systems).
-* **Built for performance and scalability:** Cutting-edge OLAP database architecture combined with advanced vector algorithms to perform vector operations at incredible speeds, scalability and cost-efficiency.
+* **Fully SQL-Compatible**
+  * Fast, powerful, and efficient vector search, filtered search, and SQL-vector join queries.
-* **Built for universal accessibility**: SQL with vector-related functions is the only programming language needed to interact with MyScaleDB.
+  * Use SQL with vector-related functions to interact with MyScaleDB.
+No need to learn complex new tools or frameworks – stick with what you know and love.
+* **Production-Ready for AI applications**
+  * A unified and time-tested platform to manage and process structured data, text, vector, JSON, geospatial, time-series data, and more.
+  * Improved RAG accuracy by combining vectors with rich metadata and performing high-precision, high-efficiency filtered search at any ratio[^1].
+* **Unmatched performance and scalability**
+  * MyScaleDB leverages cutting-edge OLAP database architecture and advanced vector algorithms for lightning-fast vector operations.
+  * Scale your applications effortlessly and cost-effectively as your data grows.

+[^1]: See why metadata filtering is crucial for imporoving RAG accuracy [here](https://myscale.com/blog/filtered-vector-search-in-myscale/#filtered-vector-search-is-essential-for-improving-the-accuracy-of-rag-systems).

-Compared with specialized vector databases that use custom APIs, MyScaleDB is [more powerful, performant, and cost-effective](https://myscale.com/blog/myscale-outperform-specialized-vectordb) while remaining simpler to use.
+[MyScale Cloud](myscale.com) provides fully-managed MyScaleDB with premium features on billion-scale data[^2].
+Compared with specialized vector databases that use custom APIs, MyScale is [more powerful, performant, and cost-effective](https://myscale.com/blog/myscale-outperform-specialized-vectordb) while remaining simpler to use.
 This makes it suitable for a large community of programmers.
-Additionally, when compared to integrated vector databases like PostgreSQL with pgvector or ElasticSearch with vector extensions, MyScaleDB consumes fewer resources and [achieves better accuracy and speed for structured and vector joint queries](https://myscale.com/blog/myscale-vs-postgres-opensearch), such as filtered searches.
+Additionally, when compared to integrated vector databases like PostgreSQL with pgvector or ElasticSearch with vector extensions, MyScale consumes fewer resources and [achieves better accuracy and speed for structured and vector joint queries](https://myscale.com/blog/myscale-vs-postgres-opensearch), such as filtered searches.

+[^2]: The MSTG (Multi-scale Tree Graph) algorithm is provided through [MyScale Cloud](https://myscale.com), achieving high data density with disk-based storage and better indexing & search performance on billion-scale vector data.

 Moreover, with MyScaleDB's SQL support and [rich data types and functions](https://myscale.com/docs/en/functions/), you can seamlessly manage and query multiple data modalities in a unified system.
 This allows you to leverage structured, vector, text, time-series, and other data types simultaneously with a single query.
 The SQL data model supports flexible and sophisticated data modeling, which has been battle-tested for [over half a century](https://en.wikipedia.org/wiki/SQL#History).
 MyScaleDB's streamlined SQL vector approach ensures rapid and efficient processing, saving time and reducing complexity, empowering you to tackle AI/LLM and big data tasks with ease.